FFFFFaraway/SAC-LAD/Readme.md

 ## Data Download

-Download extracted features from `[...]`(Due to the email leak problem in the google drive link, we cannot provide the dataset download link under review stage) and move it to the `data` folder.
+Download extracted features `split_data_clip.pkl` from `https://drive.google.com/file/d/1a7v6PeTogJ1x9vIOcK1ab1aLWGYaygRS/view?usp=sharing` and move it to the `data` folder.

-In the review stage, due to the size limit of the supplementary materials, we can only attach a small part of the dataset to verify that the code is runnable.

 The dataset is saved using a python dict object, whose structure is: